mattjhayes/nmeta/README.md

 This project is founded on the belief that innovation in enterprise networks requires a foundation layer of knowledge about both the participants and their types of conversation.
 The production of this network metadata requires policy-based control and ability to adapt to new purposes through extensibility.

-This code is a research platform for traffic classification on Software Defined Networking (SDN).

-This prototype code is a framework running on top of the Ryu SDN controller (see: http://osrg.github.io/ryu/) to prove the viability of SDN as a platform for traffic classification.
+Nmeta is a research platform for traffic classification on Software Defined Networking (SDN).
+It runs on top of the Ryu SDN controller (see: http://osrg.github.io/ryu/)

-## Additional Documentation

-See the doc subdirectory for diagrams etc. that may be enlightening.

 # Design Philosophy